laxmena/LogProcessing-MapReduce/README.md

 Please find the Documentation of the Classes and Methods here: [LogProcessing Documentation](https://laxmena.github.io/LogProcessing-MapReduce/)

-Demo and Walkthrough Video : [Running LogProcessing Map-Reduce on AWS EMR](https://youtu.be/et5_2hc6MWo)
+Demo and Walk-through Video : [Running LogProcessing Map-Reduce on AWS EMR](https://youtu.be/et5_2hc6MWo)

 ## Report and Results

-Detailed Report and results after executing the Map Reduce task can be found here __[LogProcessing MapReduce Report](./report/README.md)__.
+Detailed Report and results after executing the Map Reduce task can be found here: __[LogProcessing MapReduce Report](./report/README.md)__.

 ## How to Run LogProcessing Map-Reduce?